Linuxfabrik/lfops/roles/librenms/README.md

 `librenms__config_session_secure_cookie`

 * Whether LibreNMS marks its session cookie as secure, so a browser only sends it over HTTPS.
 Sets `SESSION_SECURE_COOKIE` in `/opt/librenms/.env` on every run.
-Defaults to `true` as soon as `librenms__config_app_url` names an `https://` URL, which is the host's own statement that it serves HTTPS.
+Defaults to `true` as soon as `librenms__url` names an `https://` URL, which is the host's own statement that it serves HTTPS.
 Do not set it to `true` on a host that is reachable over plain HTTP only: the browser then never sends the cookie back and the login fails with "419 Page Expired".
 LibreNMS is a Laravel application and issues this cookie itself, so `php__ini_session_cookie_secure` of the `php` role does not reach it.
 * Type: Boolean.
-* Default: `true` if `librenms__config_app_url` starts with `https://`, else `false`
+* Default: `true` if `librenms__url` starts with `https://`, else `false`

 `librenms__config_update_channel`